The knife is one of man’s oldest and most useful tools. As time has progressed the knife has taken on many shapes and sizes to fit varying jobs.

 The combination of ergonomics and handle materials deal with how a knife feels in your hand when you are holding/using it.
 Both are important as they affect comfortability and durability of both the knife and its user.

 Ergonomics are the first step in comfortability as they determine the grip and initial positioning of one’s hand when using a knife.
-Second, are handle materials as the balance between durability and comfortability must be addressed.
+Second, handle materials as the balance between durability and comfortability must be addressed.

-A good handle material is something that can withstand hard use (or the worst jobs you would typically encounter) but are also something you can feel comfortable using over a long period of time (or the time of your longest job).
+A good handle material is something that can withstand hard use (or the worst jobs you would typically encounter) but is also something you can feel comfortable using over a long period of time (or the time of your longest job).

 Common handle materials like FRN, carbon fiber, or titanium all have their pros and cons and the choice is up to what you prefer.
 FRN is often cheap and not too costly, but can become uncomfortable after extended use.
 Carbon fiber is lightweight and durable but chips easily if dropped or impacted at all.
 Titanium is very durable, won’t chip/ dent if dropped, but can be expensive and heavy, which leads us into our next topic.